graphql/graphiql/README.md

 Provides monaco editor with a powerful, schema-driven graphql language mode.

-See the [webpack example](examples/monaco-graphql-webpack#readme) for a plain javascript demo using github API
+See the [webpack example](examples/monaco-graphql-webpack#readme) for a plain javascript demo using GitHub API

 ## [`codemirror-graphql`](packages/codemirror-graphql#readme)